 Make Your Bodily Consciousness Grow a New Leg

-Ideally, an amputation saved your life, and using a prosthesis enriches your quality of life.
+Ideally, an amputation saves your life, and using a prosthesis enriches your quality of life.
 If, after being fitted for a prosthesis, you choose not to use it, you never regain your former level of functioning.
 Studies have identified an initial critical stage among potential prosthetic users.
 You need to wear your prosthesis as much as possible, and you will find your bodily consciousness grows to make the amputee leg part of you.
 Dreaming of walking again is the same principle.
 That is why we strive to make our bodily consciousness grow a new leg.

 Recent amputees find themselves in a state of in-between.
 They feel disconnected from their familiar previous life and not yet integrated into a new and different existence.
-In this limbo land, the newly amputated oscillate between experiences of victory and overwhelming fear.
+In this limbo land, the newly amputated oscillates between experiences of victory and overwhelming fear.
 You must first separate the physical wobbles as you try to walk again from the psychological challenge.

 Becoming a successful prosthetic user requires a high degree of stamina and resilience.
 Always keep in mind that the more you use your prosthesis the more it enriches your quality of life.
 The point of this article is that there is a window of opportunity after an amputation.
 Those who try in earnest to use their prostheses have a strong chance of regaining their pre-amputation functioning.
-This is what is meant by make your bodily consciousness grow a new leg.
+This is what is meant by making your bodily consciousness grow a new leg.